Bernard Drainville: Parti Québécois

 On September 7, 2015, he was appointed the Opposition House leader by Péladeau.

 On June 13, 2016, he announced he was leaving politics, saying that Mr. Péladeau's departure had prompted a reflection on his own career.
 He is going back to work in the media, co-hosting with Éric Duhaime a noon hour radio show on FM93 in Quebec City.

+Coalition Avenir Québec

 On June 7, 2022, it was announced that Drainville was running as a candidate for the CAQ in Lévis in the upcoming 2022 Quebec general election.
+He was re-elected in the riding of Lévis and appointed Minister of education.

+In April 2023, he announced plans to ban prayer in all provincial public schools.